rudderlabs/rudderstack-docs/stream-sources/rudderstack-sdk-integration-guides/rudderstack-flutter-sdk.md

 {% endhint %}

 {% hint style="info" %}
-Make sure the `destination display name` that you pass while specifying the destinations should exactly match the destination name as shown [here](https://app.rudderstack.com/directory).
+Make sure the destination name that you pass while specifying the destinations should exactly match the destination name as listed [here](https://app.rudderstack.com/directory).
 {% endhint %}

-You can pass the destination\(s\) specified in the above snippet to the SDK in two ways:
+You can pass the destination(s) specified in the above snippet to the SDK in two ways:

 ### 1. Passing the destinations while initializing the SDK:

-This is helpful when you want to enable/disable sending the events across all the event calls made using the SDK to the specified destination\(s\).
+This is helpful when you want to enable/disable sending the events across all the event calls made using the SDK to the specified destination(s).

 ```dart
 RudderClient.getInstance(WRITE_KEY,